 Bubbling with Excitement

 Next up is the home of “The Great Geysir” hot spring, which all geysers are named after.
 This area is an impressive collage of bubbling mud pools, hissing steam vents, and colorful algae deposits.
 Strokkur geyser puts on quite the show every few minutes blasting boiling water high up into the air.

 The Secret Lagoon

 Just off the Golden Circle is the Secret Lagoon, a spring-fed pool located near the charming village of Flúðir in South Iceland.
-Mineral-rich geothermal waters from nearby hot springs stay at a steady temperature of 38° to 40°C, making the Secret Lagoon’s water perfect for bathing and relaxation.
+Mineral-rich geothermal waters from nearby hot springs stay at a steady temperature of 38° to 40°C, making the Secret Lagoon’s water perfect for bathing, relaxation and enjoying your time.

 Icelandic Open-Air Bathing Experience

+The Secret Lagoon was made in 1891 and it is the oldest pool in Iceland.
 Over the years, the Secret Lagoon, or Gamla Laugin as it was referred to by the villagers, has been part of the local culture that is keeping alive the uniquely authentic experience of Icelandic open-air geothermal bathing.
+Even Secret Lagoon fell into oblivion after 1947 when the new pool was opened in Flúðir, it had been renovated and today you can visit this amazing place daily.

 Hot Springs & Geothermal Features